 Low Floor AND High Ceiling

+Do not start low and then try to extend up (which is what SO many workshops told me to do!
+Rggh.).
 Why?
-Because it’s really hard to increase the ceiling on a worksheet!
+It’s really darn hard to increase the ceiling on a low-level task.
 It’s much easier to lower the floor on something complex.
 You can always scaffold down (this is what teachers are good at!) – but you can’t always raise the ceiling.

 Yes, this means you don’t start with “grade level” standards.
 Standards are minimum expectations for average kids.
 You have higher expectations than that, right?
 RIGHT!?